-The Fund is managed through the Manager of Spouse Partner Resources and supported by a committee made up of the:
+The Fund is managed by the Manager of Spouse Partner Resources.
+The evaluation committee assesses applications blindly and decisions are made by consensus.
+The committee is made up of the:

 - Associate Dean of the Faculty

-- Director of the ’68 Center for Career Exploration
+- Executive Director of the ’68 Center for Career Exploration

 - Learning & Development Manager, Human Resources